Dennis P. Devito, M.D.

 After completing the Harvard pediatric orthopaedic surgery fellowship at Boston Children's Hospital, Dennis Devito began his career at Vanderbilt University Medical Center as an assistant professor in the department of Orthopaedics.
 While at Vanderbilt, Dr. Devito served as Medical Director of the Spina Bifida Clinic, Chairman of the Child Abuse Committee, and was awarded the Commander's Certificate of Achievement for his role in establishing a pediatric orthopaedic clinic at Blanchfield Army Hospital.
 He also studied the Russian created Ilizarov external fixator in Europe and became one of the founding members of ASAMI-North America, now known as the Limb Lengthening and Reconstruction Society.
 Dr. Devito has studied advanced techniques with internationally renowned spine surgeons in both France and Germany, and actively maintains these connections today as he continues to push the envelope of modern spinal innovations.

-Dr. Devito's current research projects include:
+Dr. Devito's current research interests include:

 - Effect of pedicle screw fixation on global spinal balance in scoliosis